the-turing-way/the-turing-way/README.md

 ### Citing _The Turing Way_ illustrations

 _The Turing Way_ illustrations are created by artists from [Scriberia](https://www.scriberia.co.uk/) as part of [_The Turing Way_ book dashes](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/book-dash) in Manchester on 17 May 2019, and London on 28 May 2019 and 21 February 2020.
-They depict a variety of content of the handbook, collaborative efforts in the community and The Turing Way project in general.
+They depict a variety of content from the handbook, collaborative efforts in the community and _The Turing Way_ project in general.
 These illustrations are available on Zenodo ([https://zenodo.org/record/3695300)](https://zenodo.org/record/3695300) under a CC-BY license.

 When using any of the images, please include the following attribution: